 At ECU Health, we want to make your advance care planning as smooth as possible.

-As you and your family begin the important conversation about advance care planning, there are many resources you can turn to for help.
+As you and your family begin having important conversations about advance care planning, there are many resources you can turn to for help.
 Below, you will find websites, articles and books that may be helpful as you make these important decisions.
 We also have put together frequently asked questions for easy reference.

 Start your Advance Directive today.